December 10, 2012 · 3:33 am

-Flying over New Mexico on my way to Phoenix, I peer through the airplane’s small window and take in the vastness of the red rocks below.
-I’m going home, to the funeral of my oldest brother’s son.
+Flying over New Mexico on my way to Phoenix, I peer through the airplane’s small window, taking in the vastness of the red rocks below.
+I’m going home to the desert.
+To the funeral of my brother’s son.

-“Paradise” by Coldplay
+Paradise by Coldplay

 ~For Richard, Heidi and Gabriel~

 But that was all before I got the news that my brother-in-law had died.
-Just 45 minutes earlier, while I was lamenting the end of the weekend, he had taken his last breath and given up the battle he’d waged to the finish.
-He and my sister were separated, but in the end, their differences didn’t matter.
+Just 45 minutes earlier, while I was lamenting the end of the weekend, he’d taken his last breath and given up the battle he’d waged to the finish.
+Though he and my sister were separated, in the end, their differences didn’t matter.
 The strife and tension between them healed spontaneously on his journey from this plane to the next.
-When cancer took over his body, she took him into her home and tended to his dying.
-In the process she found forgiveness and focused on creating lasting memories for her son, their son.
-He is seven, my nephew; much too young to lose his father.
+When cancer took over his body, she took him into her home.
+She tended to his dying and in the process found forgiveness.
+Her focus was on creating lasting memories for her son, their son.
+He is seven, my nephew, much too young to lose his father.
 And his father, much too young to lose his life.